dapr/samples/hello-service-fabric/README.md

 ![Architecture Diagram](./img/Architecture_Diagram.png)

-Some Dapr functionality, such as message invocation, will not work without additional changes and is out of scope for this post.
+Some Dapr functionality, including Pub/Sub, Secrets and Bindings work without any integration with SF.
+However, service invocation, will not work without additional changes and is out of scope for this post.

 ## Prerequisites